Riverside Consolidated School

 Heritage Value

-Riverside Consolidated School, located at 90 Water Street in Riverside-Albert, was one of the longest-operating consolidated schools in the country.
+Riverside Consolidated School, located at 90 Water Street in Riverside-Albert, was one of the longest-operating consolidated schools in Canada.
 In 1871, the Common Schools Act of New Brunswick was passed, banning private church-run schools, and replacing them with government-run 'common' schools.
 The goal of this was to reduce the educational inequality that had been negatively affecting rural areas.
 In 1904, the people of Riverside and Albert decided to construct a consolidated school between the towns to provide a better educational experience to the students in surrounding areas.

 Thanks to the national advocation and funding initiatives of Montreal tobacco millionaire Sir William MacDonald, the idea of consolidating schools and providing manual training and household science in addition to traditional subject matter became popular in New Brunswick.
 This concept gained the attention of Abner Reid McClelan (1830–1917), a former Canadian Senator and Lieutenant-Governor of New Brunswick from 1896 to 1902.
 He donated $5000 to the construction of the Riverside school, covering a quarter of the total cost, provided that the school offered manual training, domestic science, and nature work.
 Each student was to be tasked with caring for an individual garden.